Introduction

 Vulnerable people require humanitarian aid for basic necessities such as food, shelter, healthcare, education and protection.
 Asylum seekers often face limited access to services and employment, are exposed to xenophobia and discrimination, and require legal assistance.

 In Nicaragua, government repression continues to reduce the humanitarian space.
 Over 741,000 Nicaraguans have left the country between 2018-2022, surpassing the Cold War era.
-Most of them fled to Costa Rica, now the world’s third largest recipient of new individual asylum applications.
+Most of them fled to Costa Rica, now the world’s largest recipient of new individual asylum applications.

 How are we helping?

-Since 1994, the EU has provided €367.3 million in humanitarian aid and disaster preparedness to Central America and Mexico.
+Since 1994, the EU has provided €387.4 million in humanitarian aid and disaster preparedness to Central America and Mexico.
+For 2025, the initial allocation is €10 million for humanitarian aid and another €10.1 million for disaster preparedness actions.

 EU funding has also helped respond to emergencies such as floods, droughts, hurricanes, epidemics, earthquakes and volcanic eruptions.
-In addition, it has also meant vulnerable communities can build resilience in the face of potential future disaster.
+In addition, it has also meant vulnerable communities can build resilience in the face of potential future disasters.

 A Memorandum of Understanding on disaster risk management has been established as a new collaboration instrument between the European Union and the Latin America and Caribbean region.
 This agreement focuses on disaster preparedness and risk management, and it became effective in May 2024.
 Many regional disaster management agencies, including the Coordination Centre for the Prevention of Natural Disasters in Central America (CEPREDENAC), have signed as parties to the agreement.

-Since 1994, the EU has allocated over €100 million to strengthen disaster preparedness, an integral part of EU-funded humanitarian projects.
+Since 1994, the EU has allocated over €110 million to strengthen disaster preparedness, which is an integral part of EU-funded humanitarian projects.

 An improved, timely response to disasters requires targeted actions assisting local communities and institutions.
 This enables them to identify risks and mitigation measures both before and during natural disasters, including:

-• people-centred Early Warning Systems in critical river basins in Guatemala and Honduras,
+- people-centred early warning systems in critical river basins in Guatemala and Honduras;

-• Improve climate and environmental resilience,
+- improving climate and environmental resilience;

-• anticipatory action to address drought and food insecurity in Central America,
+- anticipatory action to address drought and food insecurity in Central America;

-• improve coordination and preparedness to forced displacement.
+- improving coordination and preparedness to forced displacement.

-The EU’s satellite system COPERNICUS was activated yearly since 2020 to provide free imagery in support of disaster response to various disasters, such as floods in the northern Caribbean Coast of Nicaragua, wildfires in the Mexican states of Nuevo Leon and Tamaulipas, hurricane Otis in Acapulco and, more recently, floods in Mexico, Panama and Honduras.
+The EU’s satellite system COPERNICUS was activated yearly since 2020 to provide free imagery in support of disaster response to various disasters, such as floods in the northern Caribbean Coast of Nicaragua, wildfires in the Mexican states of Nuevo Leon and Tamaulipas, Hurricane Otis in Acapulco and, more recently, floods in Mexico, Panama and Honduras.

 The EU Civil Protection Mechanism was activated after the COVID-19 outbreak to address needs for medical supplies, including vaccinations and equipment in El Salvador, Guatemala, and Honduras.
 It also coordinated repatriation flights of EU citizens stranded in the region.

-Last updated: 28/11/2024
+Last updated: 15/05/2025

 Facts & figures

-More than 520,000 people have crossed the Darien gap between Panama and Colombia to continue their journey through Central America in 2023.
-(Panama GovernmentMSF)
+More than 300,000 people have crossed the Darien gap between Panama and Colombia to continue their journey through Central America in 2024.
+(Panama Government, MSF)

 EU humanitarian funding:

-€367.3 million since 1994
+€387.4 million since 1994